 Watch your diet

 It might be obvious, but spicy and very hot foods can make hot flushes worse.
-Instead, focus on foods that are high in antioxidants, like fruits and vegetables, as these help control inflammatory processes in the body.
+Focus on foods that are high in antioxidants, like fruits and vegetables, as these help control inflammatory processes in the body.

 Cut out caffeine, smoking, and alcohol

-If you suffer from hot flushes regularly like many women do it’s very important to cut down or remove caffeine, smoking, and alcohol from your day-to-day life as they will only worsen your symptoms and make it that much harder to get through the day.
+It’s very important to cut down or remove caffeine, smoking, and alcohol from your day-to-day life.
+These will only worsen your symptoms and make it that much harder to get through the day.